handydani/tutorial-website/README.md

 ## Prerequisites
 * Prior to this tutorial please install a text editor such as [Atom](https://atom.io/) or [Sublime](https://www.sublimetext.com/).
 I recommend Sublime because it's very lightweight and easy to use but I recommend Atom because it has a nice integration with Github and you can download packages to make it feel like an IDE (Integrated Development Environment).

-* Download the .zip file which contains all the assets we will be using
+* Download this repository

 ## What is HTML/CSS?
 What is Javascript?
 Wikipedia says:
 >Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
 With Cascading Style Sheets (CSS) and JavaScript it forms a triad of cornerstone technologies for the World Wide Web.[2]
 Web browsers receive documents from a web server or from local storage and render them into multimedia web pages.
 HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.

-###What does it actually mean?
+##What does it actually mean?

 HTML is like a skeleton of a webpage.
 When you create a website, this is what gives it a structure.
 HTML is not a programming language.
 The neat but sometimes frustrating thing is that your browser will try its best to load your website even if you're missing brackets somewhere along the way.
 CSS is what makes everything look pretty and you can even have some simple functionality built into CSS like drawing shapes or transformations.